rudolf-erdei/BIECO-Installer/README.md

 If needed, it can be used, but please create a different database.

 ## Integration and ActiveMQ Usage
 An instance of ActiveMQ comes preinstalled, as a requirement for some tools.
 If needed, please use the same instance.

+## Troubleshooting
+Sometimes, on Linux-based OS's, the platform won't start as the rights of some files are set wrong when pulling or downloading.
+To solve this issue, please check that all files have the correct read/execution rights.
+Please pay special attention to the **mysql-schema** folder and the files within it.